appbaseio/reactive-manual/docs/v1.0.0/search-components/NestedMultiList.md

 ### Extending

-`NestedList` component can be extended to
+`NestedMultiList` component can be extended to
 1. customize the look and feel with `componentStyle`,
 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange` and `onValueChange`.
 4. filter data using a combined query context via the `react` prop.

 ```
-<NestedList
+<NestedMultiList
   ...
   componentStyle={{"paddingBottom": "10px"}}
   customQuery={